 NMI is an interrupt with the highest priority and accepted at all times.
 Interrupts are controlled by the interrupt controller.
-The interrupt controller sets interrupts other than NMI to three mask levels in order to control multiple interrupts.
-The interrupt priority registers A to F (IPRA to IPRF) of the interrupt controller set the interrupt mask levels.
+The interrupt controller sets interrupts other than NMI to three levels of priorities in order to control multiple interrupts.
+The interrupt priority registers A to F (IPRA to IPRF) of the interrupt controller set the interrupt priorities.